FREE WEBINAR: Preparing your 2025 Digital Marketing Strategy with RACE

 In a similar fashion to marketing automation, applying insights generated from machine learning can create extremely effective 1:1 dynamic emails.
 Predictive analytics using a propensity model can establish a subscriber's propensity to buy certain categories, sizes and colours through their previous behaviour and displays the most relevant products in newsletters.
 The product stock, deals, pricing is all correct at the time of opening the email.

 There are so many new AI and machine learning services developing, it can be difficult to know where to begin.
-Our AI and Machine Learning Guide helps you cut through the hype and noise around these powerful technologies to make the right decisions for your business.
+Our AI for Marketing Learning Path you cut through the hype and noise around these powerful technologies to make the right decisions for your business.

 It provides models and strategies to successfully run these projects and gives examples and case studies of how the technology is used in businesses of all sizes and industries, with an actionable and practical approach.